tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Please reference our [Student FAQ](../../../06-Instructor-Resources/README.md) for answers to questions frequently asked by students of this program.
 If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.

+### Sample Class Video (Highly Recommended)
+* To watch an example class lecture, go here: [1.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=45af7a90-448b-4d8a-a37a-aa94015e8a75) Note that this video may not reflect the most recent lesson plan.

 ---

 ### Class Slides and Time Tracker